-Please forward this form to your Headteacher/Principal no later than 28 days before the baby is due OR 28 days before the child is due to be placed in the case of adoption.
+Please forward this form to your Headteacher/Principal no later than 28 days before the baby is due OR 7 days of the adopter receiving notice of the match.

 Personal Details

 Job Title:

-Forename(s):Surname:
+Forename(s): Surname:

 Department: Email:

 Paternity Leave and Pay

-The baby is due/The child is s due to be placed on:

-Leave Requested from: to:
+The baby is due/The child is due to be placed on: Leave Requested from: to:

-Length of Service at Qualifying Week Paternity Leave and Pay Indicate how many weeks leave you wish to take

-☐ 26 weeks or more and I earn at least £120 a week 1 or 2 weeks - Statutory Paternity Pay (SPP) or 90% of average weekly earnings if this is less (2 days paid @ full pay inclusive of Statutory Paternity Pay) 1 🗆 2 🗆

-□ less than 26 weeks Not eligible for Paternity leave and pay
+Length of Service at Qualifying Week Paternity Leave and Pay Indicate how weeks leave to take • 26 weeks or more and I earn at least £125 a week 1 or 2 weeks - Statutory Paternity Pay (SPP) or 90% of average weekly earnings if this is less 1 🗆 2 🗆 less than 26 weeks Not eligible for Paternity leave and pay

-who is taking Statutory Adoption Qualifying Week: 15 weeks before the baby is due OR the week in which the primary adopter (the person who is taking Statutory Adoption Leave and Pay) are notified of an approved match for adoption OR if adopting from overseas the week in which the child enters the UK or when you want your pay to start
+Qualifying Week: 15 weeks before the baby is due OR the week in which the primary adopter (the person who is taking Statutory Adoption Leave and Pay) are notified of an approved match for adoption OR if adopting from overseas the week in which the child enters the UK or when you want your pay to start

 Declaration

-I am the baby's biological father OR the spouse or partner of the mother or adopter OR the adoptive parent OR the intended parent (if you're having a baby through a surrogacy arrangement) I have responsibility for the child's upbringing and am taking time off work to care for the child or support the child's mother/primary adopter
+I am the baby's biological father OR the spouse or partner of the Parent A or adopter OR the adoptive parent OR the intended parent (if you're having a baby through a surrogacy arrangement) I have responsibility for the child's upbringing and am taking time off work to care for the child or support the child's Parent A /primary adopter

-Signature: Date:
+Signature:

 Confirmation by Headteacher/Principal

 I confirm I have discussed the employee's plans and arrangements for leave, including ensuring cover for while they are on leave.

 Signature: Date:

 Print name: Position: